-- The official COMAT schedule/SP COMAT will be posted on New Innovations and listed in the Curriculum and Syllabi document. - SP COMAT exams will be administered remotely until further notice. - SP COMAT exams will be given electronically.
+- The official COMAT schedule is posted on New Innovations and listed in the Curriculum and Syllabi document. - COMAT exams will be given electronically.
 Students are reminded to check that they have appropriate hardware and internet access for the exam. - Students should visit www.comat.starttest.com and download the secure browser to do a system check on the computer being used.
-This process takes less than five minutes. - Students are advised to complete the Practice Questions for the respective COMAT clinical subject exam during the first week of the respective rotation and again as they.
+This process takes less than five minutes. - Students are advised to complete the Practice Questions for the respective COMAT clinical subject exam during the first week of the respective rotation and again as they prepare for the exam.